 The experiences of children in the care system inform our work on stability for looked after children.
 Many calls to Help at Hand relate to unwanted placement moves and school changes, and the disruption that these bring.
-This is why we created the Stability Index to encourage councils to hold themselves to account for children being ‘pinged’ around the system.
-It measures placement moves, school moves and changes in social worker.
-This year we will show where there have been improvements or declines in stability, and will also work closely with one council to explore the reasons for multiple moves and their impact on the child(ren) concerned.
-We will also start work on building sibling relationships into the Index.
+This is why we created the Stability index to encourage councils to hold themselves to account for children being ‘pinged’ around the system.
+The Stability Index measures placement moves, school moves and changes in social worker, and is an ongoing annual project.

 In order to join up the voices of children in the care system and give them a more effective national network, we are funding the creation of a digital hub linking children in care councils across the country.
-This year the Children’s Commissioner office will run the hub, steered by an advisory group of 21 young people in care.
+‘IMO’ is steered by an advisory group of 21 young people in care.
 We want to explore what children want from the hub, which services could be provided via it, and the possibility of developing a mentoring scheme for children with care experience to help one another.
 We will be encouraging sports and entertainment businesses to donate tickets and memberships to the hub, to give children in the care system the social opportunities enjoyed by other kids.

 We will continue to attend regional children in care council meet-ups around the country in order to meet and learn from looked after children and give them a louder voice in Whitehall.